-Unpaid postions exist on all levels of production, from low-budget to blockbuster and can be equally as valuable as a paid job.
+Unpaid positions exist on all levels of production, from low-budget to blockbuster, and can be equally as valuable as a paid job.
 The reality is that there are far more unpaid opportunities than paid opportunities for a beginning production assistant.
-The rule of thumb is never turn down an opportunity when you are starting out, regardless if it's a paying job or not.
+The rule of thumb is never to turn down an opportunity when you are starting out, regardless if it's a paying job or not.
 Of course, one has to evaluate their financial situation when considering an unpaid position.
-Some unpaid positons can last for weeks, even months and are rarely part time.
+Some unpaid positions can last for weeks, even months and are rarely part-time.
 Union hours can still be earned on an unpaid job if the production is union accredited.

 Building Your Set Kit

 The Set Box.
-A simple accordion style football which contains the most-frequently-asked-for paperwork of a production.
+A simple accordion-style football that contains the most frequently-asked-for paperwork of a production.
 There is no requirement as to exactly what is inside but forms that you should consider including in your set box are: